 Switched & Going In Less Than 1 Hour

-My list at the time of my switch was under 100 people, but I was able to get up and running and emailing everyone in less than an hour.
+My list at the time of my switch was under 100 people, but I was able to get up and running and email everyone in less than an hour.
 I retained most of my tags from Mailchimp, too.
 The ones I lost were easy enough to replace because there weren’t that many.

 Convertkit will help you switch, too!
-Migration can take from 2-3 days to 2-3 weeks, depending on list size.
+Migration can take from 2-3 days to 2-3 weeks, depending on the list size.
 Oh, and, it’s free.

 Size of List & Maxing out on Emails

 Convertkit wants you to be actively emailing your audience and therefore doesn’t put a cap on the number of emails you can send.
-Their pricing is based on the size of the list you have, not a combination of the size of the list and the number of emails, which his very freeing.
+Their pricing is based on the size of the list you have, not a combination of the size of the list and the number of emails, which is very freeing.